juliannetzer/WiSe2425_Worldbuilding_khb/session3.md

 ### Adding the script
-You can then download the script from here:
+Download the script here: [link to script](Script/ProximityAnimationTrigger.cs)
-LINK TO SCRIPT

 Then add it to the GameObject, when you hover over the names of the variables you can see what they do.